RobertMrowiec/surprise-crud/README.md

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following things installed on your computer.
-At this moment, this package works only with MongoDB and Express, but soon will be also with PostgreSQL database and Koa.js framework
+At this moment, this package works only with MongoDB and Express, but soon will be working also with PostgreSQL database and Koa.js framework

 * [Node.js](http://nodejs.org/) (with NPM)
 * [Express](http://expressjs.com/)
 * [MongoDB](http://mongodb.com/)
 * [Mongoose](https://mongoosejs.com/)

-* Project configured with working `express.Router()`, connection to MongoDB and bodyParser
+* Project configured with working `express.Router()`, connection to MongoDB and bodyParser / or just use my example app described below in Examples section.

 ## Installation